cosmicdust0/DSA-portfolio.github.io/index.md

 # DSA involved:
 This project utilizes various DSA techniques to enhance efficiency and decision-making in the supply chain.
 For example:

-  * Graphs can represent the network of suppliers, warehouses, and distributors, enabling efficient route planning with algorithms like Dijkstra's algorithm.
+  * Graphs can represent the network of suppliers, warehouses, and distributors, enabling efficient route planning with algorithms like A* ,  Dijkstra's algorithms etc.
   * Queues can be used to model inventory flow, ensuring First-In-First-Out (FIFO) or other inventory management strategies.
   * Sorting algorithms can be applied to prioritize orders or shipments based on urgency, cost, or other criteria.

-By incorporating DSA principles, this project aims to achieve significant improvements in (mention specific metrics your project addresses, e.g., cost savings, delivery speed, customer satisfaction).
+By incorporating DSA principles, my project aims to achieve significant improvements in  cost savings, delivery speed, customer satisfaction.

 # Technology Stack: